Cohomology of locally-closed semi-algebraic subsets: Analogous statements for adic spaces

-In this paragraph, locally closed will mean locally closed for the topology of adic spaces and $k$ will be a complete, algebraically closed field of any characteristic.
-Instead of working with the theory developed by Berkovich in \cite{Berko93}, we could have used the theory of adic spaces developed by Roland Huber in \cite{Hu96}.
-This might be interesting because this will define different groups (cf. remark \ref{diff}) and will apply for different semi-analytic (resp. semi-algebraic) subsets (cf. remark \ref{sub}).
-In addition, the finiteness result \cite{HufinII}[5.1] is available for an algebraically closed field of any characteristic. \\ In this framework, the analogue of a a germ $(X,S)$ is the notion of pseudo-adic space $(X,S)$ [\ibid 1.10.3].
-We will replace the quasi-immersions by locally closed embeddings [\ibid 1.10.8 (ii) ], and the analogue of \cite{Berko93}[4.3.4] which states that cohomology is invariant by quasi-immersion is \cite{Hu96}[2.3.8] which states the same thing for locally closed embeddings.
-In Huber's theory though, compactly supported cohomology isn't defined as a derived functor (one has to use compactification), but one can check that if $i : (X,S) \to (Y,T)$ is a locally closed embedding with $i(S)=T$, then $H^*_{c,Hub} ((X,S) , i^* (\mathcal{F} ) ) \simeq H^*_{c,Hub} ((Y,T) , \mathcal{F} )$.
+In this section, $k$ will be a non-Archimedean algebraically closed non-trivially valued field, $\Lambda$ a finite group prime to the characteristic of $\tilde{k}$ and $\A$ a strictly $k$-affinoid algebra.
+We want to stress out that in the previous sections, instead of working with the \'etale cohomology developed by Berkovich in \cite{Berko93}, we could also have used the theory of adic spaces and its \'etale cohomology theory, developed by R. Huber in \cite{Hu96}.
+This might be interesting because this will define different groups (cf. remark \ref{diff}) and will apply for different semianalytic (resp. semi-algebraic) subsets (cf. remark \ref{sub}).
+To avoid confusion, we will denote by $H^q_{c,ad}(X,\Lambda)$ the groups defined by the cohomology with compact support of adic spaces.
+In this framework, the analogue of a a $k$-germ $(X,S)$ is the notion of a pseudo-adic space $(X,S)$ over Spa$(k,k^\circ)$ [\ibid 1.10.3].
+The quasi-immersions will be replaced by locally closed embeddings [\ibid 1.10.8 (ii) ], and the analogue of \cite[4.3.4]{Berko93} which states that cohomology is invariant by quasi-immersion is \cite[2.3.8]{Hu96} which states the same thing for locally closed embeddings.
+In Huber's theory though, compactly supported cohomology isn't defined as a derived functor, but with some compactification, like in the \'etale cohomology of schemes.
+Nonetheless, one can check that if $i : (X,S) \to (Y,T)$ is a locally closed embedding with $i(S)=T$, then $H^q_{c,ad} ((X,S) , i^* (\mathcal{F} ) ) \simeq H^q_{c,ad} ((Y,T) , \mathcal{F} )$.
 Indeed, in this case, $i_!=i_*$ is an exact functor (it induces an equivalence of categories), so $R^+i_! = i_! = i_*$ [ \ibid 5.4.1].
-So $R^+i_! ( i_* \mathcal{F} ) \simeq \mathcal{F}$, from what it follows that $H^*_{c,Hub} ((X,S) , i^* (\mathcal{F} ) ) \simeq H^*_{c,Hub} ((Y,T) , \mathcal{F} )$.
+So $R^+i_! ( i^* \mathcal{F} ) \simeq \mathcal{F}$, from what it follows that $H^q_{c,ad} ((X,S) , i^* (\mathcal{F} ) ) \simeq H^q_{c,ad} ((Y,T) , \mathcal{F} )$.

-\begin{rem} One has to keep in mind that compactly supported cohomology doesn't give the same groups in both theories, for instance if $X$ is the closed disc of radius one:
+\begin{rem} One has to keep in mind that compactly supported cohomology does not give the same groups in both theories, for instance if $X$ is the closed disc of radius one: